maniadel/hubiquitus4java/GETTING_STARTED.md

 `MyItemEventListener.java` class will have only one specific method `handlePublishedItems(ItemPublishEvent<Item> items)` This method allows you to configure the behavior of your listener when it receives something.

-You can publish the retrieved data with this line:
+You can publish the retrieved data with this line :

 ``` java
     public class MyItemEventListener implements ItemEventListener<Item> {